seeramuralikrishna777/TALK-TO-MAHI-CHAT-AI-/README.md

 📜 License

-CogniX AI is jointly licensed under the MIT License by both contributors.
+TALK TO MAHI is jointly licensed under the MIT License by both contributors.
 All rights are shared equally